Yahva-Ai/.github/README.md

 ## License

-This organization’s projects are licensed under the [MIT License](LICENSE).
+This organization’s projects are licensed under the [Apache License 2.0](LICENSE).
 See the LICENSE file in each repository for details.

 ---